 As much as you love the idea of being free from the daily weight of thinking about food; when you do get a break, all that free time is spent teaching your friends or family HOW to cook safely and going over the ingredients of every dish.

-Meal planning is exhausting, not mention having to “convert” every good recipe you find into something that’s safe for your family.
+Converting every good recipe you find into something that’s safe for your family is exhausting.

 Even though you long to be able to forget about finding and cooking safe food for a little while (even a weekend would be nice), you have nobody to take over cooking for you.

 The overwhelm with reading labels at the grocery store is real, and you would love to go back to the days when you could throw almost anything into the cart on a whim.

 Do you wonder if this cooking situation is something that you have to accept as a food allergy mama?
 Are you destined to suffer in silence when it comes to easily and safely feeding your family every. single. day?

 If this is something you’ve questioned, why does the idea of using proven systems to decrease the weight of finding & preparing safe food for everyday meals seem like it’s impossible?

 Let me guess…..

 You don’t mind the effort, but you have no idea how to successfully systematize your cooking to make it easier.